SMS Marketing Showdown: Lowe’s vs Home Depot

 Similarity #3: Both Offer Exclusive Content to SMS Subscribers

-Lowe’s offers ideas for fun home DIY projects, while Home Depot teachers subscribers how to make their house feel like a home during spring.
+Lowe’s offers ideas for fun home DIY projects, while Home Depot teaches subscribers how to make their house feel like a home during spring.
 Both Home Depot and Lowe’s aim to get people to their websites by offering free value, tips, and ideas — similar to a blog post — which can then result in purchases as customers click around.
 Sales-based texts about savings only come every few text messages.

 According to SMS Archives, Lowe’s sends text messages every 7.6 days on average, which is about twice as often as Home Depot, which sends text messages every 4.4 days on average.